-So, when you freelance in those early days, you are not doing it for the money, your hourly rate will actually be fairly poor.
+So, when you freelance in those early days, you are not doing it for the money, your hourly rate will be fairly poor.
 You're doing it to establish a client base, and to get more varied work in your portfolio.

 You may even decide to take on free assignments (be careful, though — this is easily abused or sets a low bar for pay), or do a lot of pro-bono work.
-At this stage, it's fine to charge anywhere from $20-$30 per hour, or less if you really want the work.
+At this stage, it's fine to charge anywhere from $20-$30 per hour, or less if you want the work.

 After a few years though, say 3-5, you will have gained insights that make you a better designer or advertiser, and you will have learned skills that cannot be learned in college.
 These all justify your newly increased freelance rate.
-This can be anywhere from $35-$60 per hour, and this is not taking into account the bigger markets like New York and L.A., which require additional money to cover larger expenses.
+It can be anywhere from $35-$60 per hour, and this is not taking into account the bigger markets like New York and L.A., which require additional money to cover larger expenses.

 In Later Years, You Have The Right To Charge Much More

 When you hit the 5-10 years of experience mark and have a ton of excellent work and clients in your portfolio, it's time to raise your rate again.
 Now, the prospective clients are paying not only for the work you will deliver but the quality of work you can do and the time it took you to gain that experience.
 Some will find it a tough rate to swallow; after all, why should they pay you $70-$100 per hour when they can pop online and find a $50 logo, or find a designer on Craigslist who'll charge peanuts?